CONTACT US

 Implementation: Reading Practice In Reception and Year 1, all children participate in reading practice sessions three times per week.
 These are structured to develop decoding, prosody and comprehension.
 Books are matched to the phonics being taught.
 Children who need additional support in Y2 – Y6 also take part in small group reading practice sessions at least twice a week.

-Implementation: Whole Class Reading From Y3 upwards, reading skills are taught through whole class reading sessions.
-Year 2 begin whole class reading in the Spring Term.
-This is dependent on the needs of the class.
+Implementation: Whole Class Reading From Y3 upwards, comprehension strategies are taught through whole class reading sessions (Year 2 may begin whole class reading in the Spring Term, dependent on the needs of the class).

 Quality texts and extracts are chosen to challenge the children and these include fiction, non-fiction, poetry, films and songs.